Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_arctic/getting_started_with_snowpark_for_python_streamlit.md

 Learn more about [benchmarks and how Snowflake Arctic was built](https://www.snowflake.com/blog/arctic-open-efficient-foundation-language-models-snowflake/).

+### What You Will Learn

+How to use Snowflake Arctic for custom tasks like summarizing long-form text into JSON formatted output using prompt engineering and Snowflake Cortex task-specific LLM functions to perform operations like translate text between languages or score the sentiment of a piece of text.

 ### What You Will Build

-A Streamlit application that uses Snowflake Arctic for custom tasks like summarizing long-form text into JSON formatted output.
+An interactive Streamlit application running in Snowflake.

 ![App](assets/snowflake_arctic.gif)